 Most people, including instructors who teach modernized kungfu, would never have this effect because they would have given up after two weeks.
 Then in their ignorance they might think past masters had kept some secrets and such skills like building a ball of energy and generating energy flow are now only a myth.
 The crucial point is that they were unwilling to make the essential sacrifice to learn from a master, and some even thought they could learn faster from books and videos.

 The questions you asked, like how much time for each practice and in what order, are typical of those who learn from books and those who study rather than train kungfu.
 Interestingly, those who have attended my intensive courses would not ask those questions.
 Why?
 In practical terms, they already know experientially (not intellectually) what and how to do.
-In philosophical terms (the interest of those who study rather than train kungfu), they have liberated themselves from the bondage of unnecessary intellectualization.
+In philosophical terms, they have liberated themselves from the bondage of unnecessary intellectualization.

 An analogy would make this point clearer.
 A professional footballer would not ask his coach how much time he should spend to practise dribbling and shooting at goal, and which should come first.
 But a football fan would be interested in these questions as well as such questions like how many times his favourite football star goes to movies, and what types of wine he drinks.

 Nevertheless, I would answer you questions.
 You can spend half an hour or three hours.
 You can practise chi kung before stance training, or after, or at the same time.
 The answers are straight forward; there is no play of words.